sybrew/the-seo-framework/readme.txt

 == Changelog ==

+= 4.?.? =

+* **Fixed:** The Core Sitemaps term inclusion test will no longer cause a fatal error on PHP 8.0 or higher.

 = 4.2.4 =

 This minor update improves image processing, reducing TSF's load impact by roughly 20% when generating metadata.
 We also added WordPress 6.0 support for image filesizes, making social sharing [even more robust](https://theseoframework.com/?p=3903).